Services

 3. What’s the difference between an FBI criminal record check and a state criminal background check?

-4. How long is an FBI criminal background checks valid?
+4. How long is an FBI background check valid?

 FBI background checks don’t have an official expiration date, but most organizations and countries that require them specify their own validity periods.
 Typically, FBI background checks are considered valid for 6 months to 1 year from the issue date, depending on the requesting organization’s requirements.